Likelihood Estimation with Incomplete Array Variate Observations: A semi-parametric mixed effects model

+If all parameters except $A_k$ are known, the maximum likelihood estimator of $A_k$ under the unstructured covariance assumption is given by (\ref{em12}).

-Assume that the mean and all variance parameters other than $\{\sigma^2,\lambda_k\}$ are known.
-By standardizing the centered array variable in all but the $k$th dimension followed by matricization along the same dimension and finally vectorization (denote this $n^*=N\prod_{j=1}^i m_j$ vector by $\bz_{(k)}$), we obtain a multivariate mixed model for which estimates for $\{\sigma^2,\lambda_k\}$ can be obtained efficiently by using a slight modification of EMMA ( Kang et al. (2007)) method.
+Now, we turn our attention to estimation of the covariance parameters $\{\sigma^2,\lambda_k\}$ for $k=1,2,\ldots, i.$ Assume that the mean and all variance parameters other than $\{\sigma^2,\lambda_k\}$ are known.
+By standardizing the centered array variable in all but the $k$th dimension followed by matricization along the same dimension and finally vectorization (denote this $n^*=N\prod_{j=1}^i m_j$ vector by $\bz_{(k)}$), we obtain a multivariate mixed model for which estimates for $\{\sigma^2,\lambda_k\}$ can be obtained efficiently by using a slight modification of EMMA algorithm (\cite{kang2008efficient}).
 The distribution of the $\bz_{(k)}$ is

 Let $H_k=(I_{N\prod_{j\neq k} m_j}\otimes K_k+\lambda_k I).$ The likelihood function is optimized at for fixed values of $\lambda_k.$ Using the spectral decomposition of $H_k=Udiag(\epsilon_1+\lambda_k,\epsilon_2+\lambda_k,\ldots, \epsilon_{N\prod_{j=1}^i m_j}+\lambda_k )U'$ and letting $\eta=U'\by,$ the log-likelihood function for $\lambda_k$ at $\widehat{\sigma}^2$ can be written as which can be maximized using univariate optimization.
 An additional efficiency is obtained by considering the singular value decomposition of a Kronecker product: That is, the the left and right singular vectors and the singular values are obtained as Kronecker products of the corresponding matrices of the components.
 Therefore, we can calculate the eigenvalue decomposition of $H_k$ efficiently using where $U_k(D_k+\lambda I)U'_k$ is the eigenvalue decomposition of $K_k+\lambda_k I$ and $U_kDU'_k$ is the eigenvalue decomposition of $K_k.$